Tax-Free Savings Accounts (TFSA):

 - Canadians are finding it increasingly difficult to save.
 With increasing family expenses, juggling their debt burdens and a need to save for retirement, Canadians do not feel they have any extra money to contribute to a TFSA account.

 - Many Canadians find TFSAs confusing and complex.

-Judging by these various surveys, the majority of Canadians view the TFSA as a place to hold short-term savings, not a place to accumulate longer-term savings.
+Despite 48% of Canadians saying their TFSA savings is for retirement, its clear, from the investments held, the majority of Canadians still view the TFSA as a place to hold short-term savings, not a place to accumulate longer-term investments.
 It appears that Canadians have assigned specific purposes to the different types of accounts available to them.
-In effect, Canadians seem to believe that:
+In effect, judging by their investment choices, Canadians seem to believe that:

 - Registered Retirement Savings Plans (RRSPs) are for retirement savings